 I like ones that are skin color, have a wider collar, and no buttons, that way no one will even notice.
 You wouldn’t think that such a thin piece of clothing makes such a big difference, but believe me, it does.

 I don’t like to wear a hat because it messes up my hair, but when in extreme weather it is a necessity.
 If I have to wear one, I want it to be warm and look cute!
 I actually got my favorite hat at a small shop in Notting Hill in London and I have also found some nice ones in Chinatown in NYC.
 Amazon also has a great selection, so I am sure you can find one you like to include add to your packing list for your winter trip.
 I even found this one that you can wear when you have your hair up in a ponytail.

 Dry lips in cold weather is pretty much a given so be sure to take some chapstick along when you travel during the winter months.
-If it’s tinted and can double as your lipstick, that’s even better, especially when you are trying to travel light.
+If it’s tinted and can double as your lipstick, that’s even better, especially when you are trying to pack light for winter travel.

 Ok, maybe these aren’t essentials but I’m adding them to the winter items list as a bonus because they are really cute.
 They are like short legwarmers.
 I think they would go perfectly with jeans and could add a nice pop of color to your outfit.

 How to Pack Light for Winter Travel

 Now that you have your warm travel jacket and the rest of your winter gear, you are wondering how you are going to fit it all in your luggage.
 Winter holiday packing is no easy task.
 First, make sure you follow our general packing tips to minimize the other items that you bring.